 Assets refer to financial value of a possession.
 Possessions in business can be physical in nature such as a vehicle or in the form of paper such as cash or contractual rights.
 Assets are generally reported in the upper half of a balance sheet.

-These two words are the most recognized terms synonymous to bookkeeping and accounting.
+Debits and credits are two words that are the most recognized terms synonymous to bookkeeping and accounting.
 I have read over 30 different articles as to how other authors define debits and credits with bookkeeping.
-Several authors try to […]
+Several authors try to get the reader to visualize the terms as the left side and the right side of the ‘T’-Account (I also describe this in Lesson 2).